vns/erickson.pisep.org/about.md

 The primary focus in the development of the institute has been the integration of Ericksonian approaches to therapy in other therapeutic modalities such as art therapy, psychodrama, family therapy and others.
-The therapeutic practice of the institute consists of clinical problems such as phobias, depression, anxiety, panic attacks, OCDs, addictions and others.
+The therapeutic practice of the institute consists of working with clinical problems such as phobias, depression, anxiety, panic attacks, OCDs, addictions and others.

 The institute has conducted its trainings in the forms of workshops and courses as part of the training programmes of PISEP for counsellors and psychotherapists.

-In 2004, the Milton H. Erickson Institute in partnership with a group of German artists completed a project named "Sofia: a city in transition – past, present and future".
+In 2004, the Milton H. Erickson Institute in collaboration with a group of German artists completed a project named "Sofia: a city in transition – past, present and future".
 It was based on the approach of Erickson and methods of art therapy, internactional group therapy and guided imagination.
 It was exhibited both in